bitquery/graphql-docs/docs/Examples/tron/transaction.md

 Our Tron Transaction API provides detailed information about transactions from Tron Blockchain.

-## Get List Of Transaction In A Particular Block
+## List Tron Transactions at Block Height With Fees Energy and Logs

 ```
 {